FrostyX/infra-docs/docs/sysadmin-guide/sops/layered-image-buildsys.rst

 Deployment
 ----------
-The osbs-control01 host is where the `ansible-ansbile-openshift-ansible`_ role is called from the `osbs-cluster.yml`_ playbook in order to configure the OpenShift Cluster where OSBS is deployed on top of.
+The osbs-control01 host is where the `ansible-ansible-openshift-ansible`_ role is called from the `osbs-cluster.yml`_ playbook in order to configure the OpenShift Cluster where OSBS is deployed on top of.